M-Barnett/roo-parser/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Replace `$LOCATION` with the location you want to search for.</br>
 </br>
-_N.B._ The `$LOCATION` must be in the form of the url, e.g.
+_N.B._ The `$LOCATION` must be in the form of the url, so examples would be:
-</br> for all London restaurant locations you would use `london`
+* for all London restaurant locations you would use `london`
-</br> for more specific options could do `london/bexleyheath` or `aberdeen/hazelhead`
+* for more specific options could do `london/bexleyheath` or `aberdeen/hazelhead`
 </br>

 **CSV Name**</br>